 - Use a secure platform which allows to manage a case from start to finish (submission, processing, disseminating the information in a secure channel with notification system, two-way communication with the whistleblower through the platform).

 EQS Group has global presence and is an expert in providing innovative digital solutions in the fields of compliance and Financial Communication.
-Our digital solution, SAFE CHANNEL, allows companies with more than 50 employees to comply with Sapin II.
-SAFE CHANNEL follows the guidelines published by the CNIL to receive and manage whistleblowing cases.
+Our digital solution, EQS Integrity Line, allows companies with more than 50 employees to comply with Sapin II.
+EQS Integrity Line follows the guidelines published by the CNIL to receive and manage whistleblowing cases.